Where is Northside located?

 2. What time are the church services?
 What do I do with my kids?

 On Sundays, we have Sunday School classes for all ages starting at 9:15am, while our worship service begins at 10:30am.
 Our weekly worship service normally ends about 11:45am.
 A free nursery is available for this service for ages birth to 3 years.
 On Sunday evening, starting at 6:00pm, we have Bible Study.
-On Wednesdays, we offer separate men's and women's prayer groups that start at 6:00pm and finish by 7:00pm.
-In addition, we offer Kids Club from 6:00pm-7:30pm for children.
+On Wednesdays, we offer a weekly prayer meeting that begins at 6:15 pm in the church sanctuary.
+In addition, we offer Kids Club from 6:00pm-7:30pm for children and teens.

 3. What is an average Sunday worship service like?

 Our typical Sunday morning begins with Sunday School from 9:15am-10:10am (with age appropriate classes).
 At the sound of the bell, classes dismiss and our members make their way to the main foyer to receive a bulletin, get offering envelopes, maybe get some water, or take care of anything that they need to attend to before the start of the service.
 Inside your bulletin, you will see the order of the service, along with helpful scripture references, announcements, and our weekly prayer guide.
 About five minutes prior to the service, we begin to prepare our hearts and minds for worship, singing songs that set our focus on Christ as people continue to get settled and find their seats.
 We intentionally adjust our order from time to time to avoid getting too comfortable as to simply 'go through the motions'.
-However, the typical service will start with a welcome from our Worship Pastor and then will officially begin with a Call to Worship.
+However, the typical service will start with a welcome from our Pastor and then will officially begin with a Call to Worship.
 Following our Call to Worship, we choose to open with a prayer of adoration, confession, or thanksgiving (often, a combination of all three).
 Next, we will lift our voices together again for edification, singing a few more songs.
-The first one will typically call for us to reflect on our own sinfulness and our need of a Savior.
-The second, will always acknowledge the existence and the atoning work of our Savior on out behalf.
 After we have given offerings of praise and offerings of prayer, we have the privilege of giving back a portion of what we have been blessed with to the advancement of God's kingdom.
 Two deacons or ushers will bless this offering.
 Then, as it is collected, the congregation will be encouraged again to draw near to God as music is skillfully played or sung.
 After the offertory, we open God's word as the message is delivered.
 Following the message is a hymn of response.
 An invitation is given at this time for any who have heard, yet have not believed.
 However, this invitation time is also a time for those who have believed to respond with praise or prayer.
 We offer prayer benches at the front of the Sanctuary for those who wish to humble themselves in the midst of the congregation.
 Following any special announcements that there may be, we close with a Benediction.
 Once the Benediction prayer has concluded, we encourage the congregation to fellowship with one another.

 4. What do people wear during services at Northside?